evennia/evennia/docs/source/Howto/Starting/Part3/A-Sittable-Object.md

 If you follow along and get a result like this, all seems to be working well!

-## Deciding on a sitting command

-We already know what our `sit` command must do:

-- It needs to somehow figure out what object to sit on
-- Once it finds a suitable sittable, it should call `sittable.do_sit(caller)`.
-The object does the rest from there.

-There are a few ways to do a Command like this.
-We'll explore the two main ones.

-### Command variant 1: Command on the Chair
+## Command variant 1: Commands on the chair

-We can put the `sit` command in a command-set _on_ the chair.
+This way to implement `sit` and `stand` puts new cmdsets on the Sittable itself.
 As we've learned before, commands on objects are made available to others in the room.
-This makes the command easy.
-In combination with our new `armchair`:
+This makes the command easy but instead adds some complexity in the management of the CmdSet.

+This is how it will look if `armchair` is in the room:

     > sit
     As you sit down in armchair, life feels easier.

-What happens if there are also a sittable `sofa` and `barstool` in the room?
+What happens if there are sittables `sofa` and `barstool` also in the room?
 Evennia will automatically handle this for us and allow us to specify which one we want:

     > sit